EAO/JCMT Employment Opportunities

 Operates the James Clerk Maxwell Telescope (JCMT), related computers, instruments and sub-systems.
-Works independently at a remote site with responsibility for the observatory for that operational shift.
-May also work remotely from the EAO/JCMT Hilo base office.
-Has authority and is responsible for the safety of personnel at the site.
+Works independently to operate the EAO/JCMT remotely from the Hilo base office with responsibility for the observatory for that operational shift.
+May also work at a remote site at high altitude.
+Has authority and is responsible for the safety of personnel onsite (base office and/or summit facilities) while operating.
 Interprets, assesses, advises and carries out instructions from international visiting scientists, engineers and technicians, some of whom may be unfamiliar with the facility and Maunakea.

 As a condition of employment, employees will be subject to all applicable EAO policies and procedures.
 Violation of EAO’s policies and/or procedures or applicable State or Federal laws and/or regulations may lead to disciplinary action (including, but not limited to possible termination of employment, personal fines, civil and/or criminal penalties, etc.).

 LEVEL OF INTERACTION: Position involves remote work at the Hilo base facility, generally on average a fourteen (14) hour shift schedule requiring for periods of two (2) five (5) night shifts per month.
 Some shifts may be carried out at the JCMT at the 14,000 feet summit of Maunakea, as directed by the EAO/JCMT management.
-When working on Maunakea travel to the JCMT worksite takes about thirty (30) minutes each way on a high-altitude mountain road in a 4-wheel drive company vehicle.
+When working on Maunakea travel to the JCMT worksite takes about thirty (30) minutes each way on a EAO/JCMT Telescope System Specialist II Effective Date: 7/01/2021 Page 2 of 5 high-altitude mountain road in a 4-wheel drive company vehicle.
 During any possible onsite observing these night shifts (plus an extra acclimatization period) the postholder will be away from home, residing in accommodation near the 9,000 ft. level at Hale Pohaku.

 The position is highly interactive, requiring the postholder to advise and assist visiting international scientists, engineers and technicians, some of whom may be unfamiliar with the facility and Maunakea.
 High levels of interpersonal skills are therefore required to deal with visiting observers or staff.
 The postholder needs to be familiar with a unique set of complex electrical, mechanical, electronic, and computer systems, and have the ability to detect malfunctions or degraded performance.
 The postholder will have the ability to fix or patch essential and non-essential systems, mostly under guidance and/or supervision, in order to maintain the operability of the observatory.
 May go to the University of Hawaii/Infrared Telescope (UH/IRT) for adjustments, as needed.

-1. (90%) Operates the JCMT, related computers, instruments, and sub-systems.
-Interacts with and provides professional support to astronomers in their use of the telescope, software, and instrumentation throughout the observing period.
+90% 1.
+Operates the JCMT, related computers, instruments, and sub-systems.
 Selects and runs the scientific program (from a subset of allocated projects) to be undertaken according to preset priorities as well as target observability and weather constraints.
 Maintains quality control of these observations.
+As appropriate, and when required, interacts with and provides professional support to astronomers in their use of the telescope, software, and instrumentation throughout the observing period.